Tank: Conceptions

+In the 15th century, Jan Žižka built armoured wagons known as Wagenburg containing cannons and used them effectively in several battles during the Hussite-wars.

+While some sources claim or imply that Leonardo da Vinci invented the tank, his late-15th-century drawings of armoured vehicles were never built and would have been impractical.
+These human-powered, wheeled vehicles with cannons would have been difficult for humans to move by themselves and use of animals inside the their hulls would have been problematic.

-Many sources imply that Leonardo da Vinci and H. G. Wells in some way foresaw or "invented" the tank.
-Leonardo's late-15th-century drawings of what some describe as a "tank" show a man-powered, wheeled vehicle surrounded by cannons.
-However, the human crew would have difficulty moving the heavy vehicle over long distances, while usage of animals was problematic in a space so confined.
-In the 15th century, Jan Žižka built armoured wagons known as ‘Wagenburg’ containing cannons and used them effectively in several battles during the Hussite-wars.
-The continuous "caterpillar track" arose from attempts to improve the mobility of wheeled vehicles by spreading their weight, reducing ground pressure, and increasing their traction.
-Experiments can be traced back as far as the 17th century, and by the late nineteenth they existed in various recognizable and practical forms in several countries.
+Continuous track, rather than conventional wheels, arose from attempts to improve the mobility of wheeled vehicles by spreading their weight, reducing ground pressure, and increasing their traction.
+Experiments can be traced back as far as the 17th century, and by the late nineteenth they existed in various recognisable and practical forms in several countries.

 It is frequently claimed that Richard Lovell Edgeworth created a caterpillar track.
 It is true that in 1770 he patented a "machine, that should carry and lay down its own road", but this was Edgeworth's choice of words.
 His own account in his autobiography is of a horse-drawn wooden carriage on eight retractable legs, capable of lifting itself over high walls.
 The description bears no similarity to a caterpillar track.
 Armoured trains appeared in the mid-19th century, and various armoured steam and petrol-engined vehicles were also proposed.

-The machines described in Wells's 1903 short story The Land Ironclads are a step closer, insofar as they are armour-plated, have an internal power plant, and are able to cross trenches.
+The machines described in H. G. Wells's 1903 short story The Land Ironclads are a step closer, insofar as they are armour-plated, have an internal power plant, and are able to cross trenches.
 Some aspects of the story foresee the tactical use and impact of the tanks that later came into being.
 However, Wells's vehicles were driven by steam and moved on pedrail wheels, technologies that were already outdated at the time of writing.
 After seeing British tanks in 1916, Wells denied having "invented" them, writing, "Yet let me state at once that I was not their prime originator.
 I took up an idea, manipulated it slightly, and handed it on."
 It is, though, possible that one of the British tank pioneers, Ernest Swinton, was subconsciously or otherwise influenced by Wells's tale.